 The responsibility for administering applications for a community nursery place has been delegated to the individual nursery.
 A common application form is available from the nursery school.
-More information is available on the Richmond Council website.
+More information is available on the Achieving for Children website.

-&lt;sup>8 The definition of looked after children is on page 4
+8 The definition of looked after children is on page 4

-&lt;sup>9 The definition of previously looked after children is on page 4
+9 The definition of previously looked after children is on page 4

-$^{\rm 10}$ Information on how the tiebreaker is applied is on page 5
+10 Information on how the tiebreaker is applied is on page 5